 EMX has a strategic investment in Revelo Resources Corp.
 (TSX-V: RVL, "Revelo"), a company focused on the acquisition and exploration of mineral properties in the prolific metallogenic belts of northern Chile.
-Revelo controls approximately 350,000 hectares of 100% owned exploration tenements comprised of exploration projects prospective for copper, gold and silver, including the Montezuma project under JV agreement with a subsidiary of Newmont Mining Corp.
-Revelo also retains a 2% NSR royalty interest in the Victoria Project, an important copper-gold-silver exploration project in northern Chile being advanced by Hochschild Mining Holdings Ltd.
+Revelo controls approximately 300,000 hectares of exploration tenements comprised of projects prospective for copper, gold and silver, including the Montezuma project under JV agreement with a subsidiary of Newmont Mining Corp.
+Revelo also retains a 2% NSR royalty interest in the Victoria Project, a copper-gold-silver exploration project in northern Chile being advanced by Hochschild Mining Holdings Ltd.